jnbli/Email-Draft-Duplicator/README.md

 - [X] UI reflects starred drafts.

 ### Performance Improvement(s) and Optimization(s)
-- [ ] Cache list of Gmail drafts that can be duplicated and load the cached list for the `Select Gmail Draft` dropdown appropriately.
+- [ ] Cache list of Gmail drafts and load the cached list for the `Select Gmail Draft` dropdown appropriately.

 ### Code Refactor
 - [X] Use modern JavaScript syntax.